 www.evbplus.com/mc9s12chip.html

-2. DF12-RBC: When a university offers a robot introductory course for its ECE101, this board can be a good candidate.
+2. DF12-BBU When a university offers a robot introductory course for its ECE101, this board can be a good candidate.
 It's not only a robot controller but also a simple development board.
 In a robot application, it can control 4 servos and monitor 4 digital or analog inputs.
 An on-board 5x2 header can be connected to a line follow sensor module.
-The mounting hole pattern is identical to the pattern on some popular robots.
+The mounting hole fits Parallax's BOE Bot.
 So whenever your robot controller reaches its limit you can upgrade it to this powerful C32 board.
-When it's used as a development board with a solderless breadboard, I/O signals are available at an on-board 30x1 female header.

-3. DF12-SBC: This board is the best for an embedded application.
+3. DF12-SBC: This board is good for embedded applications.
 The Small size allows it to be incorporated into many OEM products.
-Many popular 68HC11 boards, like Marvin Green's BotBoard or MIT's Handyboard or Motorola's EVBU board, are harder to get these days, The DF12-SBC will be a good replacement.
+Many popular 68HC11 boards, like Marvin Green's BotBoard or MIT's Handyboard or Motorola's EVBU board, are harder to find these days, The DF12-SBC may be a good replacement.